seth-b27/vgg19-animal-emotion-recognition/README.md

 **-> The batch 64 model consistently outperforms batch 32 across every metric.**

 _Fine Tuning_

 Since batch 64 won the showdown, we take those weights, and fine-tune them by unfreezing the last 4 layers of VGG19.
 This lets the deeper layers adapt specifically to pet faces while keeping the earlier layers (which learned general visual features) frozen.

-Wrecompile with a much lower LR (1e-5) to make gentle updates without breaking what's already learned, then train for another 10 epochs.
+We recompile with a much lower LR (1e-5) to make gentle updates without breaking what's already learned, then train for another 10 epochs.
 This should typically add another 2-3% accuracy boost as the model's features get more specialized.

 _Key Result_